Applied Suicide Intervention Skills Training (ASIST) April 2026

 - The focus of this training is to learn how to provide suicide first-aid to people with thoughts of suicide.

-- ASIST is a highly interactive with group discussion, roleplaying and other forms of active participation.
+- ASIST is highly interactive with group discussion, roleplaying and other forms of active participation.

 - This training requires a minimum number of registrants.
 If the minimum is not met, the training will be cancelled and scheduled at a later date.
 Registrants will be notified prior to the course.